bazel-contrib/toolchains_llvm/README.md

 have enough shared memory available to load all the files in memory.
 If this is a concern, you may set the attribute for using absolute paths, which will substitute templated paths to the toolchain as absolute paths.
-When running bazel actions, these paths will be available from inside the sandbox as part of the / read-only mount.
+When running Bazel actions, these paths will be available from inside the sandbox as part of the / read-only mount.
 Note that this will make your builds non-hermetic.

 #### Compatibility